Observation of the radiative decay $D_s (2317)^+ \to D_s^* \gamma$

-The $\Dsz$, in particular, has been a focal point of experimental and theoretical investigations since its discovery by the BaBar collaboration via its decay to $D_{s}^{+}\pi^{0}$~\cite{BaBar:2003oey}, confirmed by CLEO~\cite{CLEO:2003ggt} and Belle~\cite{Belle:2003kup}.
+The $\Dsz$ has been a subject of intense experimental and theoretical interest since its discovery by the BaBar collaboration in the decay mode $D_{s}^{+}\pi^{0}$~\cite{BaBar:2003oey}, later confirmed by CLEO~\cite{CLEO:2003ggt} and Belle~\cite{Belle:2003kup}.
 Its mass, $2317.8 \pm 0.5$ MeV/$c^{2}$, lies below the $DK$ threshold, restricting its decay to the isospin-violating strong decay channel $\Hd$.
 This channel has been measured with a branching fraction of $1.00^{+0.00}_{-0.20}$ by BESIII~\cite{BESIII:2017vdm}.
 Radiative transitions are particularly sensitive probes of the internal structure of such hadrons, as they involve electromagnetic interactions that are well understood~\cite{Chen:2022asf}.
 CLEO~\cite{CLEO:2003ggt}, Belle~\cite{Belle:2003kup}, and BaBar~\cite{BaBar:2006eep} searched for $\Rd$ using 13.5\ fb$^{-1}$, 86.9 fb$^{-1}$, and 232 fb$^{-1}$ data samples, respectively, at center-of-mass (c.m.)\ energies near 10.6 GeV, but did not find any evidence for this channel.
 The most restrictive upper limit on the ratio $\BrR$ is set to 5.9\% at 90\% confidence level by CLEO with a $\Rd$ signal yield of $-6.5 \pm 5.2$~\cite{CLEO:2003ggt}.
 Assuming its spin-parity is $0^+$, the $D^{*}_{s0}(2317)^{+} \to D_{s}^{+} \gamma$ decay is forbidden.
 Though the decay width of $\Dsz$ is unknown, a determination of the branching fraction ratio $\BrR$ would provide a direct experimental constraint on various theoretical models used to explain the nature of $\Dsz$.
 For instance, a ratio in the range of 0.5\% to 4.25\% would strongly favor molecular interpretations~\cite{Faessler:2007gv,Fu:2021wde,Lutz:2007sk}, while a larger value ($> 8.1\%$) would align more closely with conventional $c\bar{s}$ configurations \cite{Godfrey:2003kg,Bardeen:2003kt}.
-Thus, the experimental measurement of $\BrR$ is expected to offer crucial insights into the nature of the $\Dsz$ meson.
+Therefore, a precise measurement of this ratio is essential to resolve the nature of the $\Dsz$ meson.